raprakashvi/BLE_ESP32/README.md

 ### ESP32 :

+  #### Graph Plotter from BLE data [File: Logger_Data_Post_Processing.ipynb]
+  - opens a text file
+  - filter out the extact acceleration data(X,Y,Z) that we need in String format
+  - convert the data to int
+  - plot a beautiful graph given the gathered data is beautiful

   #### Fake Heartrate Sensor [File: server_fake_heartrate]
   - Uses heart rate measurement UUID and updates the display number by 1 every second.
   - Good to learn about characteristics and descriptors and general BLE stuff